Skip to the content.

 Notes

 The base plotting system in R is somewhat dated (we’ll run into some limits below).
-But it is still a powerful way of creating plots programmatically.
+But it is still a way of creating simple plots programmatically.
+I think these this approach is good for quick plots while processing and exploring data.
+Or for very simple plots.
+This is an online article that shows some more advanced use of the base plotting system: here.

 Read in some data